 In February 1961, Southern Cameroons became independent.
 This followed the UN-organised plebiscite which had asked Southern Cameroonians, in essence: Do you wish to have INDEPENDENCE (our emphasis) by joining Nigeria or La Republique du Cameroun.

-The Fon Achirimbi of Bafut had dismissed the Two Alternatives by referring to the fact the Hobson choice Southern Cameroons had was to either join the ravaging “fire” in La Republique or the turbulent “water” in Nigeria.
+Fon Achirimbi of Bafut had dismissed the two Alternatives by referring to the fact the Hobson’s choice Southern Cameroons had was to either join the ravaging “fire” in La Republique or the turbulent “water” in Nigeria.
 Both countries, to him, were disasters.
-He opted for self-determination.
-His words were ignored.
+He opted for self-determination but his words were ignored.

 And, so, following that post-plebiscite independence, Southern Cameroons officially joined La Republique du Cameroun on October 1, 1961 to form the Federal Republic of Cameroon.